Sharonfish/bt-take-home/README.md

 Before you submit, ensure you have completed all the required tasks above.
 If you want to get extra creative, try to complete any number of the OPTIONAL tasks below.
 Don't feel pressured to do them though!

-First, make sure that your repository is public on GitHub and reply to the email you received from me with a link to your repository.
+To submit, invite me (mathhulk) to your private repository on GitHub with your committed solution and **make sure to send me an email with a link to your repository**.

 ### Optional Task Examples